T-Labs: History

 Heinrich Arnold was responsible for the reorientation of Telekom Laboratories to more application and implementation-oriented topics.
 In the course of this reorientation, he took over the management of T-Labs from 2011 until 2016.
 During this period the foundations were laid for three new business units in the area of cloud computing, smart home and mobile payment for and within Deutsche Telekom.
 In addition, further focus areas with the topics of health, energy, Machine to machine and media were established.
 As a result, a number of cross-industrial projects have been carried out for the digital industry, such as in the port of Hamburg in 2012 with industrial partners such as SAP SE, Adidas, Claas, Osram, Siemens, KUKA and Trumpf.

 Under the leadership of Heinrich Arnold, about 20 new spin-offs were founded, among others Trust2Core, SureNow, Litedesk, Motionlogic, Benocs, Soundcall, Zimory, Bitplaces, Schaltzeit as well as the digital cloud-based telecommunications service immmr (2016).

 In 2016, the EU-Labs programme were found together with the TU-Berlin, to expand the international collaboration.
 The first institution within this strategy was established at the Eötvös Loránd University in Budapest.
 The new professorship "Data science and Engineering" has its focus on the evaluation of economic and environmental relevant data with the help from mobile networks.
 In 2017, another professorship at the TU Vienna was instituted.

 Since 2017 the T-Labs were under the lead of Dr. Alex Choi and further on of John Calian - from May 2018, until April 2020.
 John Calian was the Head of the Telekom Innovation Laboratories (T-Labs) and set up 3 focus topics: Blockchain, Intelligence and Experience.

 In April 2022, Dr. Alex Choi took over the leadership of T-Labs.

 Organization and fields of research

-T-Labs are working within Deutsche Telekom for all kind of corporate divisions with a strong link into network and product innovation.
-With the affiliate institution with the TU Berlin and many other professorships at universities worldwide, an intensive co-research exchange between science and industry is provided.
+T-Labs operates within Deutsche Telekom, supporting various corporate devisions with a focus on network and product innovation.
+Through partnerships with institutions such as the Technical University of Berlin and other universities worldwide, it facilitates research collaboration between academic and industry.

 As of January 2021, the main focus topics of T-Labs are:

 Decentralized Systems: This research area deals with the distribution of authority over data among multiple players and making intermediaries obsolete.

 Spatial Computing: is focused on enabling advanced user interaction, at higher standards for various customer segments by using the next generation XR technologies and human-computer interfaces.